Metro 2033 (video game): Development

 The game utilizes 4A Engine, a proprietary game engine developed by 4A Games.
 It was developed by programmers Oles Shishkovtsov and Oleksandr Maksimchuk, who had previously worked on the X-Ray engine for the S.T.A.L.K.E.R. series.
 Grygorovych accused 4A Games of using the pre-release versions of the X-Ray engine, but Shishkovtsov responded by refuting this.
 First, the GSC engine did not work on home consoles, whereas the 4A Engine was designed with this in mind.
 Shishkovtsov also described how the 4A Engine began as a pet project due to his frustrations with the X-Ray engine, before expanding his project with the 4A Games team.

 The studio's goal was to focus on atmosphere and story, having been largely inspired by Half-Life 2.
 They hoped that their narrative focus would help the game stand out from other post-apocalyptic titles like S.T.A.L.K.E.R and Fallout.
 According to producer Huw Beynon, their aim was for every scene to contribute to the game's narrative, describing this as "cinematic".
 Since it was not practical to turn every major plot point into a cutscene, the studio instead strove to create an immersive atmosphere by using both environmental storytelling and incidental conversations.
 For instance, non-playable characters have their own daily routines and frequently gossip with each other.
-The team also included a lot of quieter non-combat moments, to improve the game's variety, pacing, and sense of discovery.
+The team also included many quieter non-combat moments, to improve the game's variety, pacing, and sense of discovery.
 The team decided to keep the HUD minimalistic, to keep the player immersed in the game world with fewer distractions.
 Instead, the game puts many of its cues in the environment, such as the player viewing their objectives by physically opening Artyom's journal.
 The team also focused their resources exclusively on the single-player experience, deliberately avoiding any multiplayer component.